You are here: Home > Our Work > Land Use, Land Value and Urban Development > Housing

 Housing

-Prior to the Covid-19 crisis Ireland faced significant challenges in the housing sector including insufficient housing output, acute affordability pressures in the private rental sector and high unmet need for social housing.
-It is over two years since the Council set out its analysis of Ireland’s system of urban development, land management and housing provision.
-That research concluded that the system was dysfunctional and that a suite of actions were required to fix it.
+Prior to the Covid-19 crisis Ireland faced significant challenges in the housing sector, including insufficient housing output, acute affordability pressures in the private rental sector, and high unmet need for social housing.
+The Council’s analysis of Ireland’s system of urban development, land management, and housing provision concluded that the system was dysfunctional and that a suite of actions were required to fix it.

 Further reading: